 By: Virginia Iversen

 Warrior III Pose is one of the classical Yoga standing postures.
 It is usually taught to students once they have mastered Warrior I and Warrior II poses.
 Warrior III is also known informally as Flying Warrior Pose because the practitioner balances on one leg, leans forward and extends his or her arms to the side or stretched out in front of the body with the hands in namaskar.
 This posture is difficult to practice for some students.
-Because of the challenging nature of the posture, it will bring a satisfying sense of accomplishment to a student who finally does master the pose.
+Due to the challenging nature of the posture, it will bring a satisfying sense of accomplishment to a student who finally does master the pose.